Salty923/bamazon/README.md

-#Welcome to Bamazon
+#Welcome to bamazonCustomer

-Bamazon is a NODE CLI app that links to an SQL database that tracks inventory and pricing of the items in the store.
+BamazonCustomer is a NODE CLI app that links to an SQL database that tracks inventory and pricing of the items in the store.

 ![Start App](/images/2.png)